 To the Internet censors of China,

-collaboration with Party mouthpieces.
+in collaboration with Party mouthpieces.
 You have hired commentators to create the “public opinion” you wanted to see.
 All these are etched into our collective memory.
-More recently, you forced the installation of Green Dam on the entire population and
+More recently, you forced the installation of Green Dam on the entire

-smothered Google with vicious slander.
+population and smothered Google with vicious slander.
 It is now clear as day: what you want is the complete control and censorship of the Internet.
-We hereby declare that we, the Anonymous Netizens, are going to launch our attack worldwide on your censorship system
+We hereby declare that we, the Anonymous Netizens, are going to launch our attack worldwide on

-netizens.
+warring netizens.
 Your archaic means of propaganda, your epithets borrowed straight from the Cultural Revolution era, your utter ignorance of the Internet itself - these are the tolls of your death bell.
-You cannot evade us, for we are everywhere.
-Violence of
+You cannot evade us, for we are

 China has backed down from a plan to install censorship software on all computers sold on the mainland.